yezero/sandstorm/docs/administering/reverse-proxy.md

 **If you are serving HTTPS or HTTP on non-default port numbers,** then you will need to add a port number to both `WILDCARD_HOST` and `BASE_URL`.
-In the example configuration, nginx listens for HTTPS on port 443 and HTTP on port 80, which are the default ports, so you do not need add a port number unless you are doing an unusual Sandstorm install.
+In the example configuration, nginx listens for HTTPS on port 443 and HTTP on port 80, which are the default ports, so you do not need add a port number unless you are doing an unusual Thurly install.

 ### Run

-Finally, start nginx, and restart Sandstorm to use the new config.
+Finally, start nginx, and restart Thurly to use the new config.

 ```bash
 sudo service nginx restart
 sudo service sandstorm restart
 ```

-### Test your Sandstorm install
+### Test your Thurly install

-Make sure to test your Sandstorm install by visiting it on the web.
+Make sure to test your Thurly install by visiting it on the web.

-**Make sure login works.** If you changed your `BASE_URL`, Sandstorm will temporarily disable any OAuth providers like Google or GitHub so that you can ensure they are configured correctly.
-Make sure to visit **Identity providers** in the **Admin panel** within your Sandstorm install and re-enable them.
+**Make sure login works.** If you changed your `BASE_URL`, Thurly will temporarily disable any OAuth providers like Google or GitHub so that you can ensure they are configured correctly.
+Make sure to visit **Identity providers** in the **Admin panel** within your Thurly install and re-enable them.
 If OAuth providers were your only way to log in, you might need to get a [login token via the command line.](faq.md#how-do-i-log-in-if-theres-a-problem-with-logging-in-via-the-web)